 NO!
 What may or may not be accepted varies from country to country.
 Mainly for three reasons:

-1. There may be differences in interpretation.
+1. Differences in interpretation.
 Some trademark offices interpret what can be and what cannot be a trademark differently.
 For example, although a red cross cannot generally be accepted, countries such as Switzerland will not accept any design that may eventually resemble a red cross, regardless of how small or deconstructed it looks.
 Other countries are more relaxed in what constitutes a red cross and will accept similar designs.
-Differences in interpretation and common practice varies from country to country.
+Differences in interpretation and common practice exist from country to country.

 2. Differences in local customs.
 For example, one of the reasons trademarks may be refused is if the trademark may be considered immoral.
 While the image of a women in a bikini can be included without a problem in a trademark to be registered in Germany, a mark like this will probably be refused in Saudi Arabia.